 Once you are done moving to a new WordPress site, you should check for broken links, missing images, posts and images.
 During migration, sometimes a few of the links and images break within the content.
 For example, the internal links within the content might be having the old URLs, which sometimes show 404 errors.

 The 404 errors and the images showing a broken thumbnail in posts provides poor user experience.
 It is recommended to use plugins that can help you easily find broken links.

 Tell Google about the change

 For good SEO, this is another important step to be considered.
-You need to notify Google that you have changed your web host, without waiting for Google to index the new domain.
+You need to notify Google that you have change a website host without losing website SEO ranking, without waiting for Google to index the new domain.

 Google provides a Change of Address Tool in the Google Search Console, where you can submit the old and new URLs.
 If you utilize the tool, Google will be notified about the new site and the migration.

 A sitemap is typically a map of your website that includes all the links to the web pages and content you have on the site.
 The search engine crawlers use this sitemap to show outcomes on search results.
 The goal of creating a website sitemap and submitting it to Google is improved SEO.

 Thus, create a sitemap of your new website and submit it to the Google Search Console.